stifskere/bfptr/readme.md

 The `code` parameter is the code to be run, delimited by `\0` as per the C standard.

+### BFPTR_INPUT_PREFIX

+This is a macro that defines a prefix for character input in your program, when the `,` instruction is evaluated this will print before asking for any character.

+If this isn't set it will default to `""`.

+### BFPTR_EXCEPTION

+This is an internal macro, which is not intended to be used by the end user, it defines an exception with a code and exits the program with `-1` when called.

 ## Good to know

 You have more information on the code comments, hovering the mouse